nlw93/ctfs/docs/HackTheBox/Beep.md

-## Privilege Escalation.
+## Gotta get a shell.

-I still don't have code execution.
-I should probably look around at other files to see if any credentials can be read.
-Or maybe I can poison some logs and gain code exection.
+I have the user flag, but I still don't have code execution.
+I need to examine the options and decide which route(s) to take.

-## Searching for logs to poison.
+### Brainstorming: LFI to RCE
+- Poison logs
+- Maybe RFI?
+-